 We have sued in Federal court as well as Florida state courts.
-In 2004, Attorney Justin Ziegler argued before the 3rd District Court of Appeals in Miami-Dade County, Florida.
+I’ve argued before the 3rd District Court of Appeals in Miami-Dade County, Florida.

-In select cases, we are willing to ask the court to grant a larger fee if appropriate.
+In select cases, I’m willing to ask the court to grant a larger fee if appropriate.
 We have been privileged to have received numerous personal injury case referrals from other attorneys.

-Referring Attorneys Are On Our Fee Contract, Which the Florida Rules Require
+Referring Attorneys Are Included in Our Fee Contract

-We List Referring Attorneys on the Closing Statement: E-Signatures Make It Effortless
+Referring Attorneys Are Featured on the Closing Statement: E-Signatures Make It Effortless

 We’ll Copy You On Every Email, Fax and Letter Sent and Received (If You Wish)

-With email, it is very easy for us to copy you on all emails, faxes and letters that we send and receive.
-We scan records into our system.
+It is very easy for us to copy you on all emails, faxes and letters that we send and receive.
+Most records are now eletronic.
 Thus, we can copy you on all documents.

 Do We Also Pay Referral Fees to Out of State Lawyers?

-Can We Pay Money to Someone Who Isn’t a Lawyer Who Refers us A Case?
+Can I Pay Money to Someone Who Isn’t a Lawyer Who Refers us A Case?

 No. It is against the law.